elham-hoseini/elham-hoseini/README.md

 👋 Hey there!
-I’m Elham Hosieni, a Front-End Developer with a twist of AI magic! 🚀
+I’m Elham Hosieni, a Reactjs | Nextjs developer with a twist of AI magic! 🚀

 🎓 Graduated in AI, I’ve got the brains for algorithms and the heart for beautiful web experiences.
 Whether it’s crafting pixel-perfect UIs or diving into neural networks, I thrive on turning ideas into code.